 The models are trained with Markov chain Monte Carlo (MCMC) methods.
-Slice sampling is used to update 'beta's, the regression coefficients for groups, and Metropolis sampling with Gaussian proposal is used to update 'log(sigma)', where 'sigma' is the width parameter of the prior for 'beta'.
+Slice sampling is used to update 'beta's, the regression coefficients for groups, and 'log(sigma)', where 'sigma' is the width parameter of the prior for 'beta'.

 The function training carries out the Markov chain sampling, saving the Markov chain samples in a binary file mc\file.